svendahlstrand/10-print-game-boy/README.md

 In early 2018 I read the book [10 PRINT CHR$(205.5+RND(1)); : GOTO 10][10].
 Yes,
 that's the name of the book, and yes, that's 328 pages dedicated to a three-decades-old single line of BASIC code.

-Around that same time, I had taken a long trip down memory lane, realized a childhood dream and started programming for my first handheld: the Game Boy.
+Around that same time, I had taken a long trip down memory lane, realized a childhood dream and started programming for my first handheld console: the Game Boy.

 Learning about `10 PRINT`, I thought that porting it to the Game Boy would be a good learning experience and a fun challenge.
 Not a trivial one, though, as the Game Boy lacks some of the luxuries the Commodore 64 has through its KERNAL operating system and BASIC programming language.

-I hope that you, fellow reader, will learn something aswell or just have a good time playing around with `10 PRINT`.
+I hope that you, fellow reader, will learn something as well or just have a good time playing around with `10 PRINT`.

 Watch it on a Game Boy